TanjaKec/bootcamp/content/general/WhatLearn/_index.en.md

 Students are expected to participate fully in all of these delivery modes, but in particular are expected to have attempted any pre-set work and come fully prepared to discuss any problems encountered and debate the ideas and any issues raised.

-{{% notice tip %}}We recommend you complete each of the following before the end of each week:
+{{% notice tip %}}We recommend you complete each of the following before the end of each day:

 * Readings and hand-outs/exercises
 * Participation in the discussions